 Infrastructure & Construction Sectors

-Longitude’s projects, to date, have included the design, fabrication, and shipping of modular equipment for numerous LNG plants, on-shore refineries, mining equipment – and even glass roof sections for a major immigration building.
+Longitude’s projects, to date, have included the design, fabrication, and shipping of multi-modular equipment for numerous on-shore LNG plants, refineries and mining equipment – even multiple glass roof sections for a major immigration building.

 Longitude provides the following marine civil engineering and support services to the infrastructure of projects: